SciEcon/Intelligent-Economics-XAI-Autumn-2021/Project 5/Gradescope - The Future of Grading.md

 There are 4 functional pages in each assignment grading process that are not visible in student view:

 Edit Outline: Allows instructors and TAs to edit the questions of the assignments.

-Manage Submissions: Allows instructors and TAs to view the information of the submissions and review or delete any submission Grade Submissions: Allow instructors and TAs to view the submission under each sub-question.
+Manage Submissions: Allows instructors and TAs to view the information of the submissions and review or delete any submission.

+Grade Submissions: Allow instructors and TAs to view the submission under each sub-question.

 Review Grades: Provides statistics of the grading and allows instructors or TAs to review the assignments.